 - Obtain your written permission to run a background check.

-- Notify you that you are entitled to a free copy of your report within 60-days if an adverse action was taken because of information reported in it.
+- Notify you that you are entitled to a free copy of your report within 60 days if an adverse action was taken because of the information reported in it.

 - Provide you with a notice of your rights if they decide not to hire you based on information gathered in your report.